nicolasriquet/nicolasriquet.github.io/index.md

 ### Contributions

-#### Publications
+#### Accepted submissions and publications

 November 2021: I have submitted a paper and an abstract prestation to two conferences and they are currently being reviewed.
 I am currently working on a second paper.
 Stay tuned for more information on this topic.

 #### Open Source research tools